Everything You Want to Know About German Measles or Rubella

 General Symptoms of German Measles

-The symptoms of rubella or German measles are highly tiny and it is highly difficult to notice them.
-After getting infected with the virus, the symptoms start to develop within three weeks and might stay for 5-7 days.
-The general symptoms include,
+The symptoms of rubella are generally mild and difficult to notice.
+Symptoms start to develop within three weeks of infection and may last for 5–7 days.
+They include:

 • Muscle pain